Vargasavour Recipes

 • Remove the lamb from the marinade and place it over the hot coals.

-• Cook for 15-20 minutes per side or until it reaches your desired doneness.
+• Cook for about 15-20 minutes per side, depending on thickness and desired doneness.

-• Transfer to a board and rest for a few minutes.
+• Transfer the lamb to a board and let it rest for a few minutes.

 Notes

-Marinate Overnight: I like to leave the lamb in the marinade overnight so the flavors soak deep into the meat.
+Marinate Overnight for Deeper Flavor: I like to leave the lamb in the marinade overnight so the cumin, oregano, and chili flakes fully flavor the meat.

 Nutrition